Flag This Hub

 Follow Friday

 If you’ve spent any amount of time on Twitter you’ve probably noticed people talking about this.
-Different Tweeters post names of friends with a pound sign before their name: “#”.
+Different Tweeters post names of friends with a pound sign or hashtag before their name: “#”.
 This tells others they value this individual’s comments and is helping them get more people to follow them.
 I’ve picked up a few new ones this way and friends will often help each other out so pay extra attention on Fridays.
 Again, if you follow them they are more likely to reciprocate.

 Tricky Tweeters